amitdialpad/daart-onboarding-v3-latest/README.md

   - "Apply All Improvements" button working

 - [x] **Naming Consistency**
-  - "Skill" renamed to "Task" throughout
+  - "Skill" renamed to "Task" throughout - This needs to changed back to Skills as per the update from Jean on 24th Nov.
   - "Visual Workflow Builder" renamed to "Agent Studio"
   - "Visual Studio sneak peak" corrected to "Agent Studio sneak peek"